 This vacancy announcement is for positions located in Alexandria, Virginia, only.
 Your application to this vacancy announcement will only allow consideration for this announcement and this duty station.

-Note: Applicants will be also be accepted from students who expect to complete qualifying educadtion within 9 months from the date of application.
+Note: Applications will also be accepted from students who expect to complete qualifying educadtion within 9 months from the date of application.
 USPTO requires verification of successful completion before extending a final offer.

 Job family (Series)